cuappdev/ithaca-transit-tcat-microservice/README.md

 pip install -r requirements.txt
 ```

-Make sure to also create your `.env` file by running:
+Make sure to also create your `.envrc` file by running:
 ```
-cp env.template .env
+cp envrc.template .envrc
 ```

 Environment variable values can be found by asking a member of Cornell AppDev.